AnyueWang/Capstone/README.md

-# Capstone
+# Project for IBM Data Science Capstone
-IBM Data Science Capstone
+This repository collects files corresponding to the course "IBM Data Science Capstone".